nami-wh-lo/encrypt_config/README.rst

 Encrypt and decrypt information in configuration files.

+Most programmers do not include their credentials in the code itself.
+But how many times have you beeng doing peer programing and you open by mistake your credentials.

 I find my self using json and ini files to store user credentials for temporary use.